chcko/chcko/README.rst

     https://chcko.eu/en/contents?School=noschool&Field=2020&Teacher=noteacher&Class=noclass&Role=-------

-  The teacher is a student, too, but I suggest ``-------`` for the student field.
+  The teacher is a student, too.
   This is the default for a logged in user.

   Alternatively: